MaxasOP/CoreMatrix-Fitness/README.md

 # CoreMatrix (MERN)

 CoreMatrix is a personalized workout & nutrition tracker that was migrated from an old AngularJS + MySQL stack to a modern MERN (MongoDB, Express, React, Node.js) architecture.
-This README explains what the app is, how the project is organized, where you were getting stuck, and how to run, deploy, and troubleshoot it.
+This README explains what the app is, how the project is organized, and how to run, deploy, and troubleshoot it.
 It's written so a non-developer can understand the big picture and a developer can act on the details.

 --